rackerlabs/docs-aws/docs/aws-accounts/account-defaults.rst

   * Configure an SNS topic named **rackspace-cloudtrail** in each region and subscribe it to a region-specific Shared Management Services SQS queue for use by the :ref:`Rackspace Logbook <logbook>` service.
-  * Note: Our accoung provisioning automation does not create a new trail if one already exists or if the AWS account is managed by Control Tower.
+  * Note: Our account provisioning automation does not create a new trail if one already exists or if the AWS account is managed by Control Tower.

 **AWS Config**: